Devinaseeruttun/ANCHOR/ANCHOR_v1.0/readMe.md

 PEread6	Condition2

-Almost running:
+<h2>Almost there:</h2>

-Before running ANCHOR, prepare room for it:
-To do so, you just have to run the preparation_script.sh from within ANCHOR folder.
-This script will check for dependencies and files.
-It needs 3 arguments:
+Before running ANCHOR, prepare some room for it.
+The script <i>preparation_script.sh</i> from within ANCHOR folder will do this.
+This script will check for dependencies and required files.
+It needs 3 arguments to be able to run:
 		- argument 1: raw read location (full path)
 		- argument 2: folder from where ANCHOR will be run (full path)
 		- argument 3: design file (full path)

 Example:
-cd mycomputer/myfolder/ANCHOR_v1.0
+> cd mycomputer/myfolder/ANCHOR_v1.0

-bash preparation_script.sh myIlluminaFiles/my_raw_reads mycomputer/myExperiment mycomputer/myfolder/myconditions.txt
+> bash preparation_script.sh myIlluminaFiles/my_raw_reads mycomputer/myExperiment mycomputer/myfolder/myconditions.txt

-You can run the script multiple times until there is no more error message.
-You will have errors if the depencies are not met
+The script can be run multiple times until there is no more error message.

-Running ANCHOR:
+<h2>Running ANCHOR:</h2>
-If preparation_script.sh didn't retrun an error, you're good to go.
-The last line of preparation_script.sh will tell you what to do (basically customizing ANCHOR to your needsand running the main script)
+If running the script _preparation_script.sh_ didn't retrun an error, you're good to go.
+The last output lines from _preparation_script.sh_ run will tell you what to do (basically customizing ANCHOR to your needs and running the main script)

 Output:
-When anchor is done a folder Results_a_b_c_d will be created (a-d values depend on user's input from metadata/pipe.ini) A few folders are produced:
+When anchor is done a folder _Results_a_b_c_d_ will be created (a-d values depend on user's input from metadata/pipe.ini)<br>
+A few folders are produced:
  -  Summary (some summary files from ANCHOR run)
  -  STAMP (inut for STAMP software)
  -  Phyloseq (input for Phyloseq)
  -  MicrobiomeAnalyst (input for microbiomeanalyst.ca)
  -  metagenomeSeq (input for metagenomeSeq)
  -  Excel (OTU table in excel format) and files:
  -  OTU and anchor sequences (fasta files)
  -  OTU and anchor tables (txt files)